1,200 Lives and Deaths at the World’s Fair, 2021-ongoing

 Name spellings may be inaccurate and vary across different sources.
 Oftentimes last names were not given.
 Some individuals also chose to assume an alias during the trip.

 Ages also may be inaccurate.
-Some tribes like the Igorots did not keep track of ages.
-Oftentimes individuals were estimated to be younger than they actually were by officials.
+At the time, some tribes did not keep track of ages by the Western calendar.
+Oftentimes individuals were estimated to be younger than they actually were by American officials or reporters.

 Sources